Going to work should be a peaceful and safe experience where you go to earn…

 If you work in a hospital and have been hurt by a patient, but your employer does not recognize the injury, then you may need to contact a workplace injury attorney in Lancaster.
-The law firm of Koszdin, Fields, Sherry & Katz is ready to handle these types of cases.
+The law firm of Koszdin, Fields & Sherry is ready to handle these types of cases.

 Violence in the ER is not a new phenomenon.
 Most emergency departments around the country employ some type of security, whether it is private armed security or even police officers.
 ER staff has always had to deal with potential violent situations arising from someone they are treating.
 From gang violence to people who are inebriated, ERs across the country face unpredictability every day.